Optimus-3: Dual-Router Aligned Mixture-of-Experts Agent with Dual-Granularity Reasoning-Aware Policy Optimization: Experiments

 \subsection{Experiments Setting}

 \textbf{Environment}.
-Following the standard settings in many previous works \cite{lifshitz2024steve,wang2023describe,wang2023jarvis,qin2023mp5,li2024optimus}, we conduct experiments in the open-world environment of Minecraft on the MineRL \cite{guss2019minerl} platform.
-In MineRL, the agent receives instructions and observations and outputs mouse and keyboard control actions at a frequency of 20 Hz.
-For each task execution, the agent is initialized in random biomes and positions without any equipment, resulting in highly diverse environmental conditions.
+Following the standard evaluation protocol adopted in prior studies \cite{lifshitz2024steve,wang2023describe,wang2023jarvis,qin2023mp5,li2024optimus}, we conduct experiments in the open-world environment of Minecraft on the MineRL \cite{guss2019minerl} platform.
+It is an archetypal open-world environment that offers rich diversity in resources and biomes, thereby requiring agents to operate under long-horizon and highly variable conditions.
+In MineRL, the agent receives instructions and observations then produces mouse/keyboard control actions at 20 Hz.
+For each episode, the agent is spawned without any initial equipment and is initialized at random biomes and positions, leading to substantial variation in environmental dynamics and task difficulty.
 Therefore, Minecraft serves as a suitable and challenging testbed for evaluating open-world agents.

 \textbf{Implementation details}.
 We initialize Optimus-3 with the weights of Qwen2.5-VL-7B \cite{bai2025qwen2}.
+It comprises a large language model (LLM) and a ViT-based \cite{dosovitskiy2020vit} visual encoder.
 Then we adapt it into MoE architecture, comprising one shared knowledge expert and five task-specific experts dedicated to planning, perception, action, grounding, and reflection.
-We collect 230k samples for supervised fine-tuning, 58k samples for the multimodal reasoning fine-tuning phase, and 5k samples for reinforcement learning.
-These datasets are sourced from our proposed data generation pipeline as well as previous works \cite{vpt,li2025optimus,qin2023mp5}.
-All experiments were conducted on 8x NVIDIA L40 GPUs.
-Training pipeline and hyperparameter setting can be found in \textbf{Appendix.
-G}.
+Subsequently, we implement the Task Router by fine-tuning a lightweight Sentence-BERT \cite{reimers2019sentence} model to classify instructions into the predefined task set.
+For Action tasks, following prior work \cite{li2025optimus}, we employ VPT \cite{vpt} as action head to generate low-level actions.
+We collect 230k samples for training stage-1, 58k samples for the training stage-2, and 5k samples for training stage-3.
+These datasets are sourced from our proposed OptimusM$^4$ as well as previous works \cite{vpt,li2025optimus,qin2023mp5}.
+All experiments were conducted on 8$\times$ NVIDIA L40 GPUs.
+The hyperparameter setting are shown in Table \ref{tab:hyper}.